Grand Ethiopian Renaissance Dam: Reactions: cooperation and condemnation

-On 3 June 2013, while discussing the International Panel of Experts report with President Mohammad Morsi, Egyptian political leaders suggested methods to destroy the dam, including support for anti-government rebels.
+On 3 June 2013, while discussing the International Panel of Experts report with President Mohamed Morsi, Egyptian political leaders suggested methods to destroy the dam, including support for anti-government rebels.
 Unbeknownst to those at the meeting, the discussion was televised live.
 Ethiopia requested that the Egyptian Ambassador explain the meeting.
 Morsi's top aide apologised for the "unintended embarrassment" and his cabinet released a statement promoting "good neighbourliness, mutual respect and the pursuit of joint interests without either party harming the other."
 An aide to the Ethiopian Prime Minister stated that Egypt is "...entitled to daydreaming" and cited Egypt's past of trying to destabilise Ethiopia.
 Morsi reportedly believes that it is better to engage Ethiopia rather than attempt to force them.
 However, on 10 June 2013, he said that "all options are open" because "Egypt's water security cannot be violated at all," clarifying that he was "not calling for war," but that he would not allow Egypt's water supply to be endangered.

 In January 2014, Egypt left negotiations over the dam, citing Ethiopian intransigence.
 Ethiopia countered that Egypt had set an immediate halt on construction and an increase of its share to 90% as the preconditions, which were deemed wholly unreasonable.
 Egypt has since launched a diplomatic offensive to undermine support for the dam, sending its Foreign Minister, Nabil Fahmi to Tanzania and the Democratic Republic of the Congo to garner support.
 Egyptian media outlets declared the visits productive and that the leaders of those nations had expressed "understanding" and "support" of Egypt's position.
 Sudanese Foreign Minister Ali Karti criticised Egypt for "inflaming the situation" through its statements on the dam, and that it was considering the interests of both sides.
 Al-Masry Al-Youm declared that Sudan had "proclaimed its neutrality".
-The campaign is intensive and wide-reaching; in March 2014, for the first time, only Uganda, Kenya, Sudan and Tanzania were invited by Egypt to participate in the Nile Hockey Tournament.
+The campaign is intensive and wide-reaching; in March 2014, for the first time, only Uganda, Kenya, Sudan, and Tanzania were invited by Egypt to participate in the Nile Hockey Tournament.
 Foreign Minister Fahmi and Water Resources Minister Muhammad Abdul Muttalib planned visits to Italy and Norway to express their concerns and try to compel them to pull their support for the GERD.